-Section 120.240 Agency Actions Following A Negative Determination (This Section was formerly Section 120.206.)
+Section 120.240 Agency Actions Following A Negative Determination

 This section has been slightly modified to clarify the fact that a negative finding on trade secret status does not necessarily mean that an article may be disclosed, rather, it simply means that an agency must "cease protecting the article... as a trade secret."
 As stated earlier in this Opinion, other statutory requirements may nonetheless prohibit agency disclosure of such information.